 DisplayPort may refer to any of the following:

-1. Primarily used to connect a video source to a display device, DisplayPort (DP) is a digital interface created by VESA.
-The cables come in two varieties: standard, (shown in the picture) and Mini DisplayPort.
-Despite the difference in size, their functionality is identical.
+1. DisplayPort, abbreviated as DP, is a digital audio and video interface created by VESA.
+Its connections come in two varieties: standard, (shown in the picture) and the smaller Mini DisplayPort.
+Despite the difference in size, both connection types transmit identical signals.

 DisplayPort cables are very similar to high-speed HDMI in terms of bandwidth but can have a much higher refresh rate at peak resolution (60 Hz vs. HDMI's 24 Hz).

 2. In general, when referring to hardware connectivity, a display port is an opening the back or side of the computer that receives a monitor, projector, or TV cable.
 Today, the most common types of ports that could be considered a type of display port include DVI, HDMI, and VGA.